DSharpPlus/DSharpPlus/docs/articles/commands/processors/text/custom_prefix_handler.md

 }
 ```

 Now, unlike the normal prefix resolver delegate, this isn't set on the TextCommandConfiguration.
-Instead, you'll register this class with your service provider.
-This allows you to inject dependencies into your prefix resolver.
+Instead, you'll register this class with your service provider and the text command processor will use it by default, even if the prefix resolver delegate is already set somewhere else.

 > [!IMPORTANT]
 > The prefix resolver is resolved from a scoped service provider.
 For most scenarios, the only stipulation is that state should be held in an external, more persistent (e.g. singleton) service.
-Users of EntityFramework Core should ensure that the DbContext is scoped correctly.
+Users of Entity Framework Core (EFCore) should ensure that the DbContext is scoped correctly.

 ```cs
 DiscordClientBuilder builder = DiscordClientBuilder